Compassionate Care for Foster and Adoptive Parents

 The picture to the right is of a t-shirt from one of my adoption clients, but speaks to the heart of the matter.
 EVERY adoption is special and unique and beautiful.
 YOUR adoption should absolutely be your favorite.

-The state of Arizona, like all states in the nation, has recognized same sex marriages.
+The states of Arizona and Ohio, like all states in the nation, have recognized same sex marriages.
 In Arizona, married couple of the same sex can adopt, foster and enjoy the same privileges as an opposite sex couple.
 I often work with same sex couples accomplishing their goal of adoption, and am proud to say that I assisted in the adoption of children who were placed with them by the Arizona Department of Child Safety in being the first of such adoptions in several counties of the state.